jkcfg/jk/README.md

 While a general purpose language is great, configuration code can be made more maintainable by restricting what it can do.
-A nice property we can offer is being "hermetic" that we define with: if you clone a git repository and execute a `jk` script, the result should be the same on any machine.
+A nice property we can offer is being "hermetic", which we define as: if you clone a git repository and execute a `jk` script, the resulting files should be the same on any machine.
 To give concrete examples, this means the `jk` standard library doesn't support environment variables nor has any networking capability.

 On top of the `jk` runtime, we are building libraries to help people write configuration.